English

 Almost two years ago the union was moving into a legal strike position beginning on September 11 but did not call out its members, leaving the initiative for a lockout in the hands of management.
 That lockout was then imposed on September 15, 2022.
 Alongside demanding a wage rise that defends their living standards against the current and projected inflationary spike, workers were also opposing the employer’s demand that they accept a grueling and unsafe 12-hour shift schedule.

 The struggle at the Port of Quebec docks follows on the heels of major battles at the Port of Montreal over grueling work schedules, a vicious disciplinary procedure, unsafe working conditions and speedup.
 With the connivance of the CUPE leadership, Justin Trudeau’s federal Liberal government criminalized a strike by the 1,150 Montreal longshoremen after just four days, in April 2021.
-A militant strike by over 7,000 British Columbia dockworkers, members of the International Longshore Workers Union, in 2023 met a similar fate when, under threats of government strike-breaking legislation, a 13-day strike was shut down and an inferior contract imposed through federal mediation.
+A militant strike by over 7,000 British Columbia dockworkers, members of the International Longshore and Warehouse Union, in 2023 met a similar fate when, under threats of government strike-breaking legislation, a 13-day strike was shut down and an inferior contract imposed through federal mediation.

 Nova Scotia government continues to block health workers’ right to strike